 Tangible personal property values are now zero due to the repeal legislation contained in HB 66.
-Public utility personal property is less than 1 tenth of 1% of the current total valuation.
-The projected five year annual change is that this line item will be completely phased out.
+The projected five year annual change is that this line item is currently completely phased out for Troy City Schools.

 Line 1.030 Income Tax